youngkin/hugoblog/content/post/gpioprogramming.md

 2. **An introduction to the BCM2835 GPIO Peripherals board** - provides an overview the board's architecture and capabililites.
 3. **An introduction to the [BCM2835 C library](https://www.airspayce.com/mikem/bcm2835/index.html)** - provides a brief overview of the BCM2835 C library.
 This library is the source of much is what is covered in this article.
 4. **Using the BCM2835 board to control an LED via the GPIO pins** - provides the details, including code, for controlling an LED.
+    * An advanced program is included that will demonstrate how to program a SPI application to display characters on a MAX7219 Dot Matrix Display Module.
+Since the underlying BCM2835 programming is the same as with a single LED it won't be explained in as much detail.
 5. **Summary** - summarizes the important concepts covered in this article.
 6. **References** - provides a list of references I found helpful and some that were used in the creation of this article.